How to Attract More Hummingbirds to Your Yard

 "The best way to provide resources for hummingbirds is through planting native plants that can provide for hummingbirds' full life cycle," explains Rowden.
-According to Lester Poole, a Lowe's live nursery expert, one of the best plants is the daylily; the bold, colorful flower's claim to fame is its trumpet-like shape, and it is beloved by hummingbirds for its easier access to the nectar.
+According to Lester Poole, a Lowe's live nursery expert, one of the best plants is the daylily; the bold, colorful flower's claim to fame is its trumpet-like shape, beloved by hummingbirds for providing easier access to the nectar.
 Also consider adding sage, lantana, pentas, and columbine to your yard.

-When it comes to the latter, Valerie Ghitelman, the vice president of product development and design at 1-800-Flowers.com, says the drought-resistant "perennial is a cheerful plant with clover-shaped foliage and thin, airy, tubular stems."
-She adds that "its flowers bloom in a wide range of colors such as red, yellow, white, blue, lavender, pink, and salmon."
+When it comes to the latter, Valerie Ghitelman, the vice president of product development and design at 1-800-Flowers.com, says the drought-resistant perennial's "flowers bloom in a wide range of colors such as red, yellow, white, blue, lavender, pink, and salmon."
 You can find even more hummingbird-friendly plants that are native to your local area by using Audubon's native plants database.

-Rowden shares that feeders are just as effective in attracting hummingbirds to your yard.
-Simply creating your own homemade nectar can do the trick.
-He says to dissolve one-fourth cup of sugar with one cup of boiling water and then let it cool off before putting it in the feeder.
+Rowden shares that feeders are just as effective as plants in attracting hummingbirds to your yard, and your own homemade nectar can do the trick.
+He says to dissolve 1/4 cup of sugar with 1 cup of boiling water and then let it cool off before putting it in the feeder.
 "It is critical that hummingbird feeders are maintained properly," he adds.
 "Since the nectar is sugar-based it can spoil quickly, especially in hot weather."
-To keep your feeder, like the Perky-Pet Hobnail Vintage Hummingbird Feeder ($20, chewy.com), in its best shape, Rowden says to replace the nectar and clean the feeder every few days; also important is checking the nectar itself as often as possible to make sure it looks clear and unspoiled.
+To keep your feeder, like the Perky-Pet Hobnail Vintage Hummingbird Feeder ($17.84, chewy.com), in its best shape, Rowden suggests replacing the nectar and cleaning the feeder every few days.
+It's also important to check the nectar itself as often as possible to make sure it looks clear and unspoiled.

-Featuring the color red is also a great way to bring hummingbirds into your vicinity.
-"Research has shown that hummingbird vision is more sensitive to colors in the red to yellow range of the spectrum and, in fact, their visual perception is an active area of research," explains Rowden, also noting that unlike humans who have three types of cone photoreceptors, hummingbirds have a fourth photoreceptor that detects ultraviolet light.
+The color red is also a great way to bring hummingbirds into your vicinity.
+"Research has shown that hummingbird vision is more sensitive to colors in the red to yellow range of the spectrum and, in fact, their visual perception is an active area of research," explains Rowden, adding that unlike humans who have three types of cone photoreceptors, hummingbirds have a fourth photoreceptor that detects ultraviolet light.
 "Many hummingbird-attracting flowers reflect light in the red portion of the visual spectrum."